onflow/docs/docs/networks/node-ops/access-onchain-data/evm-gateway/evm-gateway-setup.md

 The EVM Gateway is an unstaked, non-participating edge node which consumes Flow protocol state from the configured Flow Access Node and persists the indexed EVM state locally to service EVM client requests.
-It submits EVM transactions it receives into the Flow network, wrapped using a Cadence transaction, and mutating EVM state when executed.
+It submits EVM transactions it receives into the Flow network, wrapped in a Cadence transaction, and mutating EVM state when executed.
 Non-mutating RPC methods only query the local state index of the gateway and are never forwarded to Access Nodes.

 ## Who Should Run an EVM Gateway